 HEIGHT OF CUT PIN (C) - Sets height of cut and allows easy return from transport to desired height of cut.
-Raise the deck to transport with the lift lever F. Position pin C in the hole corresponding to th desired height of cut and secure with hairpin cotter.
+Raise the deck to transport with the lift lever F. Position pin C in the hole corresponding to th desired height of cut.
 Lower the lift lever until it rests on pin C.